aschoerk/mvstore/README.md

 #### Commit

-The described Isolation-Mechanism can lead to problems if more than one transaction change the same page.
+The described isolation-mechanism can lead to problems if more than one transaction change the same page.

 Therefore the BTree-Encapsulation additionally keeps a log of the operation which have been executed on the Tree.